svjack/ComfyUI-LatentSyncWrapper/README.md

 ## Manual Model Download Required

 **Important**: LatentSync 1.6 requires manual model downloads because the LatentSync 1.6 models are hosted on a private HuggingFace repository that cannot be automatically accessed.
 You must download the following models before first use:

+### Option 1: Complete Checkpoints Package (Recommended)

+**Easiest method**: Download the complete pre-configured checkpoints folder:

+1. **Download the 7zip archive**: https://drive.google.com/file/d/1OTZQdFv7Bnz9MIgZowj_dXTaLjQwjEMy/view?usp=sharing
+2. **Extract the archive** to get the complete `checkpoints` folder
+3. **Replace/merge** with your existing `checkpoints` folder in the extension directory
+4. **All models included** - no additional downloads needed!

+This package includes all required models: LatentSync 1.6, VAE, and auxiliary models.

+### Option 2: Manual Individual Downloads

+If you prefer to download models individually:

 ### 1. VAE Model Download
 Create a `vae` folder inside your `checkpoints` directory and download the VAE model: